Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Our next recommendation for Portal fans is the first-person puzzle-adventure game Obduction, developed by Cyan Inc., aka the creators of Myst and Riven.

-You play as a silent protagonist who finds themselves in the ruins of an alien planet where remnants of human civilization have started to mysteriously appear.
+You play as a reticent protagonist who finds themselves in the ruins of an alien planet where remnants of human civilization have started to mysteriously appear.

 Much like the Portal games, Obduction reveals its best secrets over time through exploration and puzzle-solving, all the while asking you to piece together its clues.

-Although you won’t find any dimensional-breaking portal guns, there’s no shortage of cool sci-fi inspired gadgets, gizmos, and contraptions to mess around with.
+Although you won’t find any dimensional-breaking portal guns, there’s no shortage of fascinating sci-fi inspired gadgets, gizmos, and ingenious contraptions to mess around with.

 Outer Wilds